CaraMcAvinchey/the-scoop/README.md

 <img width="757" alt="image" src="https://user-images.githubusercontent.com/97494262/174240674-48f7159f-46f2-4182-9fa2-e4c9af4e1010.png">

 * The customer can proceed to the collection point to pay and pick up their order according to the number.
+* The business owner can reflect on the sales of the day when looking at the data sheet [here](https://docs.google.com/spreadsheets/d/1RuTtpaJF0AO2Xcl5ARNFf5fIYCY9jz97sHIwa_XnoXE/edit?usp=sharing)

 ## Features